leofuturer/eDrops3/README.md

 To push your changes onto a new branch on the repository, which can be multiple times whenever you want to publish your changes:
 `$ git push origin new_feature_name`

 Once you're done with the feature, go on Github and open a pull request to merge into master.
+If the Github says that you cannot automatically merge the branches, you need to resolve the conflicts manually (see section below).
+If the branches can be merged automatically, skip this section.
 Then, wait for someone to approve the pull request.
+#### -----Resolving merge conflicts-----
+Switch to master branch and get the latest version:
+`$ git checkout master`
+`$ git pull origin master`

+Merge it manually (on your local machine):
+`$ git merge new_feature_name`
+Git should tell you that there was a merge conflict and prompt you to fix it.
+Resolve the merge conflict in your text editor, and then save the files you fixed merge conflicts in:
+`$ git add merge_conflict_file_1 merge_conflict_file_2 etc...`
+Tell git to continue the merge process.
+It should resolve at this point and you should be prompted to type in a commit message:
+`$ git merge --continue`

+Push your changes to your Github branch.
+However, since we're pushing from master this, the syntax is a bit different.
+The branch in front of the color is the (remote) branch you are pushing to, while the branch after the colon is the one you are pushing from:
+`$ git push origin new_feature_name:master`
+#### -----End section on resolving merge conflicts-----

-Approving the pull request: this will create a merge commit that has two commits as parents (one from master and one from new_feature_name branch).
+Once any merge conflicts have been resolved, or if there are none, approving the pull request: this will create a merge commit (or not, if there was a merge conflict) that has two commits as parents (one from master and one from new_feature_name branch).
 After approving the pull request, delete the branch on Github.

-Once your chage has been approved, to start work on the next feature, repeat from the top of this set of instructions:
+Once your change has been approved, to start work on the next feature, repeat from the top of this set of instructions:
 `$ git checkout master`
 `$ git pull origin master`
 `$ git checkout -b new_feature_2`
 ...and so on.

-Optional: on your local machine, if you want to delete the brnach and the associated remote branch (which has already been deleted on Github):
+Optional: on your local machine, if you want to delete the branch and the associated remote branch (which has already been deleted on Github):
 `$ git branch -d new_feature_name`
 `$ git remote prune origin`